On-demand

 Trailblazing organisation

-We have recently been recognised by the Apolitical Foundation on a list of 26 global organisations for our work in actively supporting the mental wellbeing of local government councillors and other elected leaders.
+We've been recognised by the Apolitical Foundation on a list of 26 global organisations for our work in actively supporting the mental wellbeing of local government councillors and other elected leaders.

 Supporting the whole human and the wellbeing of our elected leaders is a core part of our philosophy.
 We do this by providing practical and science-backed learning opportunities and through our targeted one-to-one coaching services and professional development offerings.